dasarpai/old.dasarpai.github.io/_dsblog/2024-08-29-What-is-Package-Manager.md

 13. **Scoop** - Windows.
 14. **winget** - Windows Package Manager.

-## Project-Specific Dependency Managers:
+## Question: What are Project-Specific Dependency Managers?
-These manage dependencies and packages for specific programming languages and development environments.
+Thy manage dependencies and packages for specific programming languages and development environments.

 1. **pip** - Python.
 2. **Conda** - Python and other languages, supports virtual environments, also manages binaries.